infiniteobjects/.github/CONTRIBUTING.md

 ![The Code Review Pyramid](https://user-images.githubusercontent.com/49962954/157915476-948445aa-6a6c-4c1a-af52-08b87ef6a3a7.png)

 ### PR Etiquette
-- PR titles will be short and descriptive
+- PR titles will be short, readable and descriptive
 - PRs will be reviewed by the team every morning (at least once a day) to ensure no features are blocked because no one has reviewed them
 - Things that can block PRs
 	- Does not meet product spec